Path to a protein degrader

 - Researchers examine the proteins that disappeared to determine their relevance in various diseases

-- This identifies which CELMoDTM/target pairs researchers will take forward to the optimization step
+- This identifies which CELMoD agent/target pairs researchers will take forward to the optimization step

-LDDs are 3-component molecules (two different protein binders joined by a linker) designed to bring together target proteins with key components of the protein degradation cellular machinery, redirecting the machinery to degrade the target proteins.
+LDDs are 3-component molecules (a target binder and a ligase binder connected by a linker) engineered to bring together target proteins with key components of the cellular protein degradation machinery, redirecting the machinery to degrade the target proteins.

 It all begins with a target